mjon/WildCounts/_docs/why-I-count-the-wild.md

 <div class="indent">
 <figure>
 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/mollivan_jon/51428420093/" title="Tawhairaunui track"><img src="https://live.staticflickr.com/65535/51428420093_360a551505_z.jpg" width="2048" height="1367" alt="Tawhairaunui track"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 <figcaption>A forest track is more than a pretty wall of green or an interesting place to find natural curiousities.
 It is a library of natural stories, some ancient and some modern.
 It's great fun learning how to read those stories.
-They're also very much still being written, and you can use wild counts to tell nature's stories of change where you live.</figcaption>
+They're also very much still being written, and you can use wild counts to tell these stories of nature's change where you live.</figcaption>
 </figure>
 </div>